PadsterH2012/Instructors/project_instructions/project_identity_reminder.md

   - .gitignore file is at same level as .git directory
   - Git status shows project_instructions/ and archivebin/ are ignored
   - No .git directory exists inside [project_name]/ folder
+- **Validate Docker environment**:
+  - All containers start successfully with `docker-compose up`
+  - No system package installations were performed
+  - All dependencies managed through Docker containers
+  - If containers failed, Docker purge and rebuild was used (not system workarounds)
 - **Check file organization**:
   - No files exceed 500 lines
   - Components have individual CSS files